asukakenji/drawing-challenge/README.md

 ### Package Diagram

 There are 5 library packages for interfaces, 6 library pachages for non-interfaces, and 1 main package.
-The library package are shown in the following diagram:
+The library packages are shown in the following diagram:

 ![Package Diagram](./images/PackageDiagram.png)